 We generate revenue by charging the Biote-partnered clinics fees associated with the Biote Method and from the sale of Biote-branded dietary supplements.
 Revenue generated from individual Biote-partnered clinics varies significantly due to many factors. including but not limited to, the tenure of practitioners as Biote-certified practitioners; the number of certified practitioners in an individual clinic; the number of patients served by a clinic; the clinic's patient demographics; and the clinic's geographic location and population density.
 The master services agreements ("MSAs") we enter into with Biote-partnered clinics contain tiered pricing provisions for the management fees.
 These provisions provide for decreasing management fees owed to us based on the number of new patients treated.
-This can result in declines in revenue we realize from management fees from existing Biote-partnered clinics which begin at higher fee levels under the MSA.
+This can result in declines in revenue we realize from management fees from existing Biote-partnered clinics unless these are offset by revenue generated from newly acquired Biote-partnered clinics which begin at higher fee levels under the MSA.